Giving up a baby for adoption comes with many emotions

-Understand that the birth mother needs to experience and process her grief in order to work through it.
+Understand that you need to experience and process your emotions in order to work through them

-A woman who has made the decision to put her baby up for adoption is a selfless, courageous woman.
-It’s important to use the right language to describe a woman’s choice: she isn’t putting a baby up for adoption; she’s making an adoption plan.
-Many women make the sacrifices they need to in order to ensure the best future for both their babies and themselves.
-It takes tremendous strength to resist our maternal instincts for what she believes in her heart is best for her child.
+A woman who is giving a baby up for adoption is a selfless, courageous woman.
+She is willing to make huge personal sacrifices in order to provide the life and future she dreams of for her child.
+It takes tremendous strength and courage to put a child first and to do what she believes in her heart is best for her child.

 People often believe that, once the decision is made, a birth mother is always at peace with her decision.
-They wrongly believe that she’s ready to move forward with relief and joy, putting it all “behind her.”
+They wrongly believe that she’s ready to move forward with a clean slate, putting it all “behind her.”